mangosthree/server/win/README.md

 # EasyBuild
 ---

-**Easy Build is a MaNGOS dependancy checker and Cmake helper GUI.**
+**Easy Build is a MaNGOS dependency checker and Cmake helper GUI.**

 Run this from the win folder of a MaNGOS repository and it will check all the required libraries are installed and all required submodules are cloned correctly.